cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 ## :computer: Section subtitle: Prepare for take-off

->  Masters become masters when they learn.
-You are done with exploring and are ready to buckle up your seat belt.
+>  Masters become gurus as they learn.
+You are done with exploring around and ready to buckle up your seat belt.
 It ain't Kansas no more...

-This section will get you acquainted with all the bits and bobs there are to cyber.
-This includes all of our projects, our community plans, the launch process and how to get some fuel to bootstrap yourself to save the galaxy, most importantly this section teaches you how to become a hero and validate cyber!
+This section will get you acquainted with all the bits and bobs there are to Cyber.
+This includes all our projects, our community plans, the launch process and how to get some fuel to bootstrap yourself to save the galaxy.
+Most importantly this section teaches you how to use Cyber!

-### Using cyber: The very basics of becoming a master
+### Using Cyber: The very basics of becoming a master

-#### Connecting to cyber
+#### Connecting to Cyber
-First of all, let's explore the possible ways to connect to cyber.
-In further classes, you will find out about other ways of connecting with the beast.
+First of all, let's explore the possible ways to connect to Cyber.
+In future classes, you will find out other ways of connecting to the beast.
 But for now, we will stick with the very basics.
-Read the information carefully, as few paths are safe, some might seem safer but have hidden obstacles, not seen to the naked eye.
+Read the information carefully, as few paths are safe, some might seem safer but have hidden obstacles not seen to the naked eye.

+##### The bridges
+There are several ways you can explore the Cyber protocol, there are:
+- cyber.page: Cyber page is an application, it allows users to safely connect with Cyber, using their Ledger device, create cyberlinks, send tokens, read the explorer, participate in games, governance, delegate tokens, collect rewards and much more.
+The app is designed to be used for users with Ledgers.
+Why?
+This is the only safe way to keep your keys, without revealing them anywhere.
+However, the app can also be used in read-only mode, still allowing for plenty of use cases.
+Read on to find out more.
+- cyb\~Virus (3rd party application): Originally the virus was designed by our team as a Chrome extension as part of a hackathon.
+With time, we realized that we had to pass on the app due to various reasons (primarily, resource consumption) to open source development.
+The current version of the metamask like extension allows users to create a wallet, save their seed, download pages to IPFS with a few clicks and send tokens.
+- cyberD bot (3rd party application): This is a telegram bot that has an inbuilt faucet, allows you to create a Cyber wallet, create cyberlinks, upload content to IPFS and has some monitoring functions.
+- cyb\~Snap (in the making): A new metamask-like extension that will allow working with cyber.page without a Ledger.
+There are plans to integrate the extension with all Cosmos-based chains if they will wish to do so.
+It will probably have some trading functions too.

+Let's explore these in more detail.

-##### cyber~Page
+###### cyber~Page
-We suggest you start your acquaintance with using cyber from [cyber.page](http://cyber.page/).
-It is a small taste (it is, currently, in alpha mode) of an IPFS based search application, that allows one to search for semantically enriched and dynamically ranked IPFS content, with the help of the cyber protocol.
+We suggest you start your acquaintance from [cyber.page](http://cyber.page/).
+It is a small taste of an IPFS-based search application, that allows one to search for semantically enriched and dynamically ranked IPFS content, with the help of the cyber protocol.
+And... no need to install anything.

-First of all, one needs to watch the short, Episode 1 story at the beginning (giggles are on us), by clicking `Play story` (just press the space bar on your keyboard if you wish to skip the story):
+First of all, we welcome you to watch the short Episode 1 story (giggles are on us), by clicking `Play story` [right here](https://cyber.page/episode-1) (just press the space bar on your keyboard if you wish to skip the story):

 <img src="https://i.postimg.cc/KzPkY6qv/Screenshot-from-2020-02-14-14-45-15.png" />

-Just turn on the speakers and enjoy the journey:
+Turn on the volume and enjoy the journey:

 <img src="https://i.postimg.cc/85NWLkrr/Screenshot-from-2020-02-14-14-47-34.png" />

+The cyber.page app can conflict with different browsers, settings and other bureaucratic web2 designs.
+We are working on making the journey as feasible as possible.
+If you find problems, do not hesitate to [open issues](https://github.com/cybercongress/dot-cyber) and give the repo a star, we love these =)

 You are now on the main page.
 Rest assured, it's working.
-Let me remind you that when google introduced their notorious sear bar, people were ready to kill.
-We think simple is good.
-Black is sexy:
+Let me remind you that when google introduced their notorious search bar, people were ready to kill them.
+We think simple is good and black is sexy.
+And no, there is currently no way to have a light theme.

 (Notice how the eye in the top right corner is not red, but green?
 This is because since those screens were taken, we have integrated an IPFS node into the app, which lets you pin and search content right from a P2P network)